reubenmwenda/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-print_alphabet_x10.c is used to print alphabets ten times 3-islower.c checks for small letters
-4-isalpha.c checks for small letters and large too
+4-isalpha.c checks for small letters and large too 5-sign.c shows numbers greater equal or smaller than 0